Chevrotain/chevrotain/packages/website/docs/guide/generating_syntax_diagrams.md

 is quite trivial and the generated code itself is also very simple with a decent separation of concerns.
 These can be used as a basis for creating more advanced custom scenarios, for example:

-- Adding a module loader such as system.js/require.js
+- Adding a module loader such as system.js/require.js.
-- Dynamically rendering diagrams of a Grammar in an IDE.
+- Dynamically rendering diagrams of a grammar in an IDE.
-- Rendering diagrams of a pure EBNF grammar (Not a Chevrotain grammar) as the diagrams are rendered using a serialized format.
+- Rendering diagrams of a pure EBNF grammar (not a Chevrotain grammar), as the diagrams are rendered using a serialized format.